Education For Life

 Frequently Asked Questions

-From accreditation to class size, we've made an effort to tackle the most common questions you might have, however, we encourage you to call or email if your needs are more specific.
+Below are some of the most common questions families have asked, however, we encourage you to call or email if your needs are more specific.

 • Are you a religious school?